Jericho1060/nuxt-ollama/README.md

 Simple integration of the official Ollama JavaScript Library for your Nuxt application.

+You have to install Ollama to use this module.
+See [Official Website](https://ollama.com/download) to download it for your system.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)

 <!-- - [🏀 Online playground](https://stackblitz.com/github/jericho/nuxt-ollama?file=playground%2Fapp.vue) -->